finbourne/lusid-sdk-java-preview/sdk/docs/InstrumentsApi.md

     InstrumentsApi apiInstance = new InstrumentsApi(defaultClient);
     String identifierType = "identifierType_example"; // String | The identifier type of the instrument, e.g., \"Figi\"
     String identifier = "identifier_example"; // String | The identifier of the instrument to delete properties from.
-    List<String> propertyKeys = Arrays.asList(); // List<String> | The property keys of the properties to be deleted from the instrument.
+    List<String> requestBody = ["Instrument/scope/market-sector","Instrument/scope/tenor"]; // List<String> | The property keys of the properties to be deleted from the instrument.
 Only properties in the  Finbourne.WebApi.Interface.Dto.PropertyDomain.Instrument domain can be supplied.
     String effectiveAt = "effectiveAt_example"; // String | The effective date to delete the properties from.
 Note that this is only valid to set if the properties being deleted  are defined to be Finbourne.WebApi.Interface.Dto.PropertyLifeTime.TimeVariant, otherwise this value must not be set. try {
-      DeleteInstrumentPropertiesResponse result = apiInstance.deleteInstrumentProperties(identifierType, identifier, propertyKeys, effectiveAt);
+      DeleteInstrumentPropertiesResponse result = apiInstance.deleteInstrumentProperties(identifierType, identifier, requestBody, effectiveAt);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling InstrumentsApi#deleteInstrumentProperties");